ExpDev-mul/ExpDev-mul/README.md

 # <h1 align="center">👋 Or Pinto</h1>

 I am a passionate programmer from Israel.
 I have been writing code for the past 4 years, working as a **Games Programmer** contributing to over 100M visits.
-I've then discovered **Full-Stack Web Development** and have since been doing it.
+I've then discovered **Full-Stack Web Development**, about 2 years ago, and have since been doing it.
 I am very enthusiastic about **Machine Learning**.

 ## 🛠️ Technologies & Skills:
 - **Game Development:** Luau